Beyond Scenic Views – Windermere Hotel

-One of Windermere’s most imposing buildings is the the Windermere Hotel, originally known as Rigg’s Windermere Hotel.
+One of Windermere’s most imposing buildings is the Windermere Hotel, originally known as Rigg’s Windermere Hotel.

-The hotel was the first hotel in Windermere and opened at the same time as the railway came to the town.
+The hotel was the first in Windermere and opened at the same time as the railway arrived in the town.

 This listed building was built in 1847 by Abraham Pattinson to attract visitors from the newly opened railway nearby.